Coderbora/osuturkiye/README.md

 Firstly, you need to copy the `config.example.json` for your actual-use config file: `config.json`

 Then, you can edit values about the project.

+### Building front-end
+You can build the front-end with `npm run build` command.

 ### Running the project
-After creating config file, you are ready to run the project with `npm run start`
+After creating config file and building the front-end, you are ready to run the project with `npm run start`